Colin Linden

 Colin Kendall Linden (born 16 April 1960) is a Canadian guitarist, songwriter and record producer.
-Linden plays acoustic and electric guitar, specializing in slide guitar, country blues, and ragtime fingerpicking.
-He frequently collaborates with country and folk performers.
-He is a member of Blackie and the Rodeo Kings with Stephen Fearing and Tom Wilson.
-He has worked with Bruce Cockburn, Lucinda Williams, T-Bone Burnett, Kevin Gordon, Colin James, Emmylou Harris, Leon Redbone, Rita Chiarelli, Chris Thomas King, The Band, Keb' Mo', Charles Esten and Bob Dylan.
+Linden plays acoustic and electric guitar, specializing in slide guitar, country blues, and ragtime fingerpicking, who frequently collaborates with country and folk performers.

+He is a member of Blackie and the Rodeo Kings with Stephen Fearing and Tom Wilson, and has worked with Bruce Cockburn, Lucinda Williams, T-Bone Burnett, Kevin Gordon, Colin James, Emmylou Harris, Leon Redbone, Rita Chiarelli, Chris Thomas King, The Band, Keb' Mo', Charles Esten, and Bob Dylan.

 Career

 Early years

 Linden was born in Toronto, Ontario, Canada.
 When he was still an infant, his family moved to White Plains, New York.
 The ten-year-old Linden heard rock performers in New York venues, such as Van Morrison, the Flying Burrito Brothers, James Taylor, John Mayall, Johnny Winter and Taj Mahal.

 1970s

-When the family moved back to Toronto, Linden became interested in performers such as Taj Mahal, Mississippi Fred McDowell and Howlin' Wolf.
+When the family moved back to Toronto, Linden became interested in performers such as Taj Mahal, Mississippi Fred McDowell, and Howlin' Wolf.
 When Howlin' Wolf played at Toronto's Colonial Tavern, the then-11-year-old Linden spent three hours talking with the elder bluesman.

 He began performing at a local coffee house, the Fiddler's Green Coffee House, singing and strumming a guitar alongside his two older brothers Jay and Harley.
 By 1973, Linden began learning how to fingerpick.
 When Linden met David Wilcox, Linden decided to learn how to play slide guitar.
 Wilcox gave 140 blues albums to young Linden, to help Linden to learn about blues styles.